Clicky

 Riviera

-Riviera offers food as beautiful as it tastes—perfect for Instagram before eating.
-Try fresh cod medallions, braised beef tail, mussels stuffed with prawn, and beef carpaccio with almonds.
-Finish with tiramisu or white chocolate cake with yoghurt.
+Riviera offers dishes as beautiful as they taste, perfect for Instagram before eating.
+Highlights include fresh cod medallions, braised beef tail, mussels stuffed with prawn, and beef carpaccio with almonds.
+Desserts such as tiramisu or white chocolate cake with yoghurt complete the meal.

 Al Grill

 Al Grill is a five-star restaurant with a cosy atmosphere.
-Enjoy perfectly grilled steaks—T-bones, porterhouse, or ribeye—and sides.
-They also serve ribs, chicken, pizza, pork, and a fantastic cheesecake.
+Enjoy perfectly grilled steaks—T-bones, porterhouse, or ribeye—alongside ribs, chicken, pizza, pork, and a delicious cheesecake.

 Hostaria Osottoosopra

-Start with tomato gazpacho, artichoke hearts, or sautéed mussels, then move on to spaghetti, ravioli, or paccheri.
-Enjoy fish of the day, beef cheek with wine sauce, liver with porridge, or Vicentine style codfish, paired with exquisite wines and desserts.
+Begin with tomato gazpacho, artichoke hearts, or sautéed mussels, followed by pasta dishes like spaghetti, ravioli, or paccheri.
+Main courses include fish of the day, beef cheek in wine sauce, liver with porridge, or Vicentine-style codfish, all paired with exquisite wines and desserts.

 Italian cuisine in Venice restaurants